 Azure CLI Method

-# Get the managed identity principal ID
+# Get the managed identity principal IDs

 RG_NAME="rg-arc-monitoring"

-PRINCIPAL_ID=$(az monitor scheduled-query show \
+UPLOAD_PRINCIPAL=$(az monitor scheduled-query show \

---name "$ALERT_NAME" \
+--name "$UPLOAD_ALERT" \

 --resource-group "$RG_NAME" \